-On November 21, 2018, the Company entered into an equity distribution agreement under which the Company may sell up to an aggregate of 8,000,000 shares of its common stock from time to time in any method permitted by law deemed to be an "at the market" offering as defined in Rule 415 under the Securities Act.
-During the year ended December 31, 2018, the Company sold 164,940 shares of common stock under the equity distribution agreement for total accumulated net proceeds of approximately \$3.1 million and received base management fee reimbursements from the Manager of approximately \$0.22 per share of common stock sold under the equity distribution agreement.
+On November 21, 2018, the Company entered into an equity distribution agreement under which the Company may sell up to an aggregate o\$,000,000 shares of its common stock from time to time in any method permitted by law deemed to be an "at the market" offering as defined in Rule 415 under the Securities Act of 1933, as amended, or the Securities Act.
+As of December 31, 2019, 3,242,364 shares of common stock had been sold under the equity distribution agreement for total accumulated net proceeds of approximately \$61.2 million, of which 3,077,424 and 164,940 shares were sold for total proceeds of \$58.1 million and \$3.1 million during the years ended December 31, 2019 and 2018, respectively.
+Additionally, the Company received a base management fee reimbursement from the Manager of \$0.1 million for stock sold under the equity distribution agreement during the year ended December 31, 2019.
+No shares were sold during the year endedDecember 31, 2017.

-Accumulated Other Comprehensive Loss
+Accumulated Other Comprehensive Income (Loss)

-Accumulated other comprehensive loss at December 31, 2018 and December 31, 2017 was as follows:
+Accumulated other comprehensive income (loss) at December 31, 2019 and December 31, 2018 was as follows:

-(in thousands) D ecember 31, 2018 December 31, 2017
+(in thousands) ember 31, 2019 December 31, 2018

 Available-for-sale securities

-Unrealized gains \$ - \$ -
+Unrealized gains \$ 32 \$ -

-Unrealized losses (192) -
+Unrealized losses (192)

-Accumulated other comprehensive loss \$ (192) \$
+Accumulated other comprehensive income (loss) \$ 32 \$ (192)

-Reclassifications out of Accumulated Other Comprehensive Income
+Reclassifications out of Accumulated Other Comprehensive Income (Loss)

-The Company did not record any reclassifications out of accumulated other comprehensive income during the years ended December 31, 2018, 2017 and 2016.
+The Company did not record any reclassifications out of accumulated other comprehensive income (loss) during the years ended December 31, 2019, 2018 and 2017.

-Note 17.
+Note 15.
 Equity Incentive Plan

-The Company's Plan provides incentive compensation to attract and retain qualified directors, officers, advisors, consultants and other personnel, including certain personnel of the Manager and its affiliates.
+The Company's 2017 Equity Incentive Plan, or the Plan, provides incentive compensation to attract and retain qualified directors, officers, advisors, consultants and other personnel, including certain personnel of the Manager and its affiliates.
 The Plan is administered by the compensation committee of the Company's board of directors.
 The compensation committee has the full authority to administer and interpret the Plan, to authorize the granting of awards, to determine the eligibility of directors, officers, advisors, consultants and other personnel, including personnel of the Manager and its affiliates, to receive an award, to determine the number of shares of common stock to be covered by each award (subject to the individual participant limitations provided in the Plan), to determine the terms, provisions and conditions of each award (which may not be inconsistent with the terms of the Plan), to prescribe the form of instruments evidencing awards and to take any other actions and make all other determinations that it deems necessary or appropriate in connection with the Plan or the administration or interpretation thereof.
 In connection with this authority, the compensation committee may, among other things, establish performance goals that must be met in order for awards to be granted or to vest, or for the restrictions on any such awards to lapse.